-The NBC's capital expenditures for the Baseline Plan is comprised of treatment facility improvements, infrastructure management projects, sewer and interceptor improvement projects, the remaining CSO Phase II costs, and the proposed CSO Phase III costs for projects defined in the CDRA.
+The NBC's capital expenditures for the Baseline Plan is comprised of projected treatment facility improvements, infrastructure management projects, sewer and interceptor improvement projects, the remaining CSO Phase II costs, and the proposed CSO Phase III costs for projects defined in the CDRA.
+For purposes of the Phase III re-evaluation, NBC's FY 2016-2020 Capital Improvement Plan costs were updated with projections for additional wastewater treatment facility project costs identified by NBC and a revised schedule for implementation of the baseline Phase III CSO facilities projects.
 Total project costs are \$915,817,693 in the 2015 to 2026 time frame distributed as shown in Table 1-3.